Nulista/LTC1594/README.md

-# LTC15994
+# LTC1594

-A simple library for the LTC1594 12 bit ADC converter with SPI
+Contains a library of Souvik Saha and adapted by Ludo Nulens for the LTC1594

+Updated the library for Mega AVR and ESP8266 architecture.